-For the 2022-23 school year, we are making two changes to how student grades are recorded.
-First, we will switch from number grades (1, 2, 3, 4, 5) to letter grades (A, B, C, D, F).
-Secondly, we will change from a 5.0 system to a 4.0 system for calculating grade-point averages (GPA).
+Effective with the 2022-23 school year, we made two changes to how student grades are recorded.
+First, we switched from number grades (1, 2, 3, 4, 5) to letter grades (A, B, C, D, F).
+Secondly, we changed from a 5.0 system to a 4.0 system for calculating grade-point averages (GPA).
 This aligns with what most colleges and universities use, making the college application process clearer and more consistent for our students.

-These changes only affect current students; alumni transcripts will not be affected.
+These changes affected current students; alumni transcripts were not affected.

-This switch goes into effect for the fall 2022 semester and does not affect students’ academic standing.
-We will continue to recognize students based on GPA achievements each semester with various honor roll designations and for graduating seniors.
+This switch went into effect for the fall 2022 semester and did not affect students’ academic standing.
+We continue to recognize students based on GPA achievements each semester with various honor roll designations and for graduating seniors.
 Also, Honors, Advanced Placement (AP) and Dual Credit courses will still receive an extra point for passing grades, as we will continue weighted grades for these courses.

-The 5.0 GPA system that we have used up until this point is uncommon.
+The 5.0 GPA system that we used to use is uncommon.
 Most other high schools, colleges and universities use a 4.0 system.
 Of the top 20 colleges and universities that our students attend after high school, all 20 use a 4.0 grade system.
 Because the 4.0 grading system is so widely used, our students had to convert their 5.0 GPA to a 4.0 GPA when applying to college and scholarships.
 This was extremely confusing for students, families and colleges.
-Our school counselors were regularly contacted about this issue and tried to provide clarity about how our 5.0 grading system worked in a predominantly 4.0 grading system world.
+Our school counselors were regularly contacted about this issue and tried to provide clarity about how our former 5.0 grading system worked in a predominantly 4.0 grading system world.

-The change to our new grading system was reviewed and approved by the Student Performance and Achievement committee, Policy Committee and Board of Education this winter.
-We are excited about how this change will streamline postsecondary planning for our students and their families.
+The change to our new grading system was reviewed and approved by the Student Performance and Achievement committee, Policy Committee and Board of Education.
+We are excited about how this change streamlines postsecondary planning for our students and their families.
 If you have any questions, please contact your Assistant Principal for Instruction.

 596 Crescent Blvd